Soldier (1998 American film): Production

-Development and writing

-The script was 15 years old at the time of production.

 Kurt Russell spoke only 104 words in the entire movie despite being in 85% of the scenes.
 During the first week of shooting he broke his left ankle, then the top of his right foot four days later, so the entire production needed to be rescheduled.
 The filmmakers first shot scenes involving Russell lying down, followed by scenes of Russell sitting, Russell standing but not moving, and so on.